Lucie Lukačovičová

-Lucie Lukačovičová (born 1980 in Prague, Czech Republic) is a Czech fantasy and science-fiction writer.
+Lucie Lukačovičová (born 1980 in Prague, Czech Republic) is a Czech fantasy and science fiction writer.
 She studied cultural anthropology and librarianship at Charles University.
-She teaches creative writing and works as a pedagogue of free-time, organizing activities for children and young adults.
+She teaches creative writing and works as a free-time pedagogue, organizing activities for children and young adults.

 She was the editor of six anthologies of young authors (starting with Stíny věcí – Shadows of Things in 2005) and translator from English (L.K.
 Hamilton: Guilty Pleasures, The Laughing Corpse, Circus of the Damned).

 She received the Award of Karel Čapek twice, in 2001 and 2007.

-She received the Encouragement Award 2007 of the European Science Fiction Society.
+She received the 2007 Encouragement Award 2007 from the European Science Fiction Society.

-She published nearly one hundred short-stories and many articles, three novels in collaboration with other authors (Město přízraků – The City of Wraiths; Tajná kniha Šerosvitu – The Secret Book of Chiaroscuro; Cesta Rudé tanečnice – The Voyage of the Red Dancer) and three novels (Toki no shujin: Vládci času – Toki no shujin: Masters of Time; Stanice Armida – Station Armida; Detektivní kancelář Sirius – Private Eye Agency Sirius).
+She published nearly one hundred short stories and many articles, three novels in collaboration with other authors (Město přízraků – The City of Wraiths; Tajná kniha Šerosvitu – The Secret Book of Chiaroscuro; Cesta Rudé tanečnice – The Voyage of the Red Dancer), and three novels (Toki no shujin: Vládci času – Toki no shujin: Masters of Time; Stanice Armida – Station Armida; Detektivní kancelář Sirius – Private Eye Agency Sirius).

 She frequently co-writes with her sister, Petra Lukačovičová.